-To minimise the risk of exposure to the COVID-19 virus the person cleaning should wear gloves and wash their hands or use alcohol-based hand sanitiser before and after wearing gloves.
-Gloves and alcohol-based hand sanitiser should be made available..
+Drivers and other customer service staff should be equipped and trained in the ability to remove waste safely and disinfect surfaces during their shift.
+To minimise the risk of exposure to the COVID-19 virus, the person cleaning should wear gloves and wash their hands or use alcohol-based hand sanitiser before and after wearing gloves.
+Gloves and alcohol-based hand sanitiser should be made available throughout the workplace.

-The workplace should provide closed bins for workers to hygienically dispose of waste and rubbish such as used tissues, immediately (or if away from amenities, as soon as possible) after use.
+The workplace, should provide closed bins for workers and passengers to hygienically dispose of waste and rubbish such as used tissues immediately (or if away from amenities, as soon as possible) after use.
 Hand washing facilities or alcohol-based hand sanitiser should be available for workers to use after they dispose of their waste.

-If the increased availability of hand sanitiser introduces new health and safety risks (e.g. accidental ingestion by children), you need to manage those risks too.
+If the increased availability of hand sanitiser introduces new health and safety risks (e.g. accidental ingestion by children), you need to identify and manage those risks too